 Thankfully all of us made it up safely!

-From that point in a short time we reached the KST.
+From that point in a short time, we reached the KST.

 I was very happy to see our time reaching the Ko'olau Summit Trail: 3.5h exactly.
-I estimated between 4h-5h, considering that took Pete Clines 4h to reach this point, while soloing this ridge.
+I estimated between 4h-5h, considering that took Pete Clines 4h to reach this point while soloing this ridge.

-Wind was blowing "KST style" so we had no time for a break.
+The wind was blowing "KST style" so we had no time for a break.

-This windward ridge was physically demanding, but because it didn't have any obstacles like notches, rock walls or very narrow crossings, it wasn't as sketchy as I thought.
+This windward ridge was physically demanding, but because it didn't have any obstacles like notches, rock walls, or very narrow crossings, it wasn't as sketchy as I thought.

-If I want to compare with Olympus Windward, I would say it was harder physically, but easier technically, I think.
+If I want to compare it with Olympus Windward, I would say it was harder physically, but easier technically, I think.
 If I have to compare it with Eleao Windward or Kalahaku Teeth, then I would say was definitely an easier, shorter route.

-Don't get me wrong guys, it was not a walk in the park!
+Don't get me, wrong guys, it was not a walk in the park!
 It was as dangerous as the other ones in some places, but because of the thick vegetation, it always had that safety feel to it.

-Team: Stacy, Steve and Nandor (Me)
+Team: Stacy, Steve, and Nandor (Me)

 Distance: Around 7 miles